FAMILY DISPUTE RESOLUTION

 Preparation is key

-If you or your children are at any risk of domestic violence, call the Police on 000 right away.
+First, if there is a threat of harm to you and your children, please call the Police on 000 right away.
 The following organisations can also support you:

 Mind Connect 1300 286 463 (1300 AT MIND)

 Information, advice and referral Helpline 1300 554 660

 Domestic Violence Crisis Service (SA)

 Phone: 1300782200 (24 hours a day, seven days)